alphakrishna/AWS-Certification-per/README.md

 Back on Git/Github learning after 18 days.... now today i will learn all about it and start learning AWS finally 🤗😎😎💯🤩🤩🤩</p>
+<p>This changes are coming from faltu branche and these changese are also faltu "bass maze mazee me kar deye...." #learning </p>